lucamrgs/MUDscope/README.md

 ### characterize
 Using the generated NetFlows, MUDscope clusters the traffic for multiple time windows and creates characterization files describing these clusters.
 In our paper, we show that these clusters often correspond to different types of attacks.
 To generate these characterization files, MUDscope takes as `input` the paths to the CSV files containing MRT netflows generated in the previous step.
 It also requires `metadata` containing information about the device we are characterizing (see our [examples](examples/) for the format), and it requires a `dsr` (Dataset Scaler Reference CSV file, see [examples](examples/)) to perform correct feature scaling.
 Using these inputs, MUDscope outputs characterization files in the given `output` directory.

----
-**NOTE**

-When characterizing traffic, MUDscope translates pcaps to bi-directional flows, and scales their features.
+**Note:** When characterizing traffic, MUDscope translates pcaps to bi-directional flows, and scales their features.
 To do this, a dataset scaling reference (DSR) is required.
 A DSR file can be created from a single pcap file with normal (benign) network activity.
 It does not need to be deployment specific, and there are no length requirements.
 A 1 hour-long capture obtained from sniffing the network traffic of the deployment containing your IoT devices should work well.
 Here, longer and more exaustive captures will provide a better scaling reference.

 To generate a DSR yourself, you can use the following scripts, also see [example](examples/):